ApurvaDani/NewsScrapping/readme.md

 total_symbols=4
 ```

-To change your output directory change the output_dir variable in newsfeed.sh
+To change your output directory change the output_dir variable in newsfeed.sh.
-To change news sources modify the file news_source.txt from the below options
+To change news sources modify the file news_source.txt from the below options.
-To modify the number of symbols for which you want to scrape data, modify total_symbols variable in newsfeed.sh
+To modify the number of symbols for which you want to scrape data, modify total_symbols variable in newsfeed.sh.

 Note: App is compatible to scrape news from three websites:
 ```